 The first question you need to ask yourself is how many people can you possibly reach on social media.
 You can easily do this in ads manager.

 In the example above I pasted zip codes from an excel sheet.
-You can also manually enter zip codes, towns/cities or states.
+You can also manually enter zip codes, counties or states.
 This audience size is 1.5 million people, which is pretty large!
 However, this number is just the tip of the iceberg and needs to be broken down even further because Facebook may only show your ad to 10%-25% of your possible audience.

 For example, you might want to reach only people on Facebook and remove all other placements, or you could narrow your focus to target specific age groups, or people with a narrow set of interests.
 Also, this larger starting audience size is just an estimate, there is no guarantee how many of these people will be online during the time the campaign is running.